aschmiedeke/gbtdocs/docs/source/references/receivers/mustang2/mustang2_mapping.rst

 Mapping speeds and corresponding sensitivities
 ----------------------------------------------
 We define mapping speed (ms) as :math:`\sigma \times \sqrt{t}`.
 Historically, we have reported mapping speeds based on the RMS within a circle of radius 2’.
 These values have now been extended to a range of scan sizes.
 Listed below are the mapping speeds within the central 2’ in various units.
-Each mapping speed can be thought of as the corresponding sensitivity reached within one hour of observation so :math:`\mathrm{ms}=\sigma \times \sqrt{1}`.
+Each mapping speed can be thought of as the corresponding sensitivity/RMS reached within one hour of observation which gives that :math:`\mathrm{ms}=\sigma \times \sqrt{1}` so the mapping speeds below can be thought of the sensitivity/RMS reached within one hour for a given daisy radius.

 .. list-table::
 	:header-rows: 1